-NVM is accessible using both FSR and INDF registers, or through the NVMREG register interface (see Table 15-1).
+NVM is accessible by using both the FSR and INDF registers, or through the NVMREG register interface (see Table 15-1).

 The write time is controlled by an on-chip timer.
 The write/erase voltages are generated by an on-chip charge pump rated to operate over the operating voltage range of the device.